mbsbahru/android-hsv-pick/README.md

 # HsvColorPick
-Picking Hue Saturation Value by Touching
+Picking Hue Saturation Value on Android by touching